nferraz/st/README.md

     9
     10

-How do you calculate the sum of the numbers from the command line?
+How do you calculate the sum of the numbers?

 #### The traditional way